Trans Tech: History

 In November 2007, the shuttered school bus manufacturer U.S. Bus Corporation was reorganized and re-located to Warwick, New York.
 Renamed Trans Tech Bus, the new company introduced three different models of school buses.
 Single and dual rear wheel models were based on Ford and GM van chassis, while the medium-duty model was built on a GM medium-duty truck chassis.
 The medium-duty bus was discontinued after 2009 following the end of General Motors production of the C4500/5500 chassis.

 For 2012, the Trans Tech model line saw a complete redesign.
 The new ST Aero, SST, and Roadstar feature a redesigned bodyshell with a focus on aerodynamics.
 The CST (Child-Safe Transporter) is a version of the SST available for MFSAB (Multi-Function School Activity Bus) use.

 A new bus on Ford Transit chassis was introduced. and was set to begin production in April 2017 named "Trans Star" with up to 20 passengers.

+Since 2026, Trans Tech introduced the Nexbus brand with a brand new Type A school bus like the SL400, SH400, DH400, DH500 and so much more.